 Watchdogs Cite Lax Medical And Mental Health Treatment Of ICE Detainees

 It's Saturday morning and the women of the Contreras family are busy in Montclair, Calif., making pupusas, tamales and tacos.
-They're working to replace the income of José Contreras who has been held since last June at Southern California's Adelanto ICE Processing Center, a privately run immigration detention center.
+They're working to replace the income of José Contreras, who has been held since last June at Southern California's Adelanto ICE Processing Center, a privately run immigration detention center.

 José's daughter, Giselle, drives around in an aging minivan collecting food orders.
 First a hospital, then a car wash, then a local bank.